 - Tingling or Numbness: In some cases, a rotator cuff injury can cause tingling or numbness in the arm or hand.

-How Is A Rotator Cuff Diagnosed?
+How is A Rotator Cuff Diagnosed?

 A rotator cuff injury is typically diagnosed through a physical examination, medical history review, and imaging tests such as X-rays, MRI, or ultrasound.
 During the physical examination, a doctor will check for tenderness, range of motion, and strength in the shoulder.